Erasing Self-Supervised Learning Backdoor by Cluster Activation Masking: Implementation Details

 \subsection{Hyper-parameter Sensitivity Study}

-In this section, we analyze the number $B$ of masks in terms of sensitivity with the search number from top-20 to top-100 on ImageNet-100 (poison rate 0.5\%) with the target category ``rottweiler".
-As demonstrated in Figure \ref{fig:para}, we have the following observations: (1) While increasing the number $B$ of masks, IoU, CR of the detected candidate triggers and F1-score of the trained poison classifier first increase and then become relatively stable, which shows that our method can effectively locate the triggers with appropriate large $B$.
+In this section, we analyze the hyper-parameter sensitivity on ImageNet-100 (poison rate 0.5\%) with the target category ``rottweiler".

+\textbf{Number $B$ of masks.} As demonstrated in Figure \ref{fig:para}, we have the following observations: (1) While increasing the number $B$ of masks, IoU, CR of the detected candidate triggers and F1-score of the trained poison classifier first increase and then become relatively stable, which shows that our method can effectively locate the triggers with appropriate large $B$.
 The searching time increases with more masks to calculate.
 (2) The average processing time consistently increases while the number $B$ of masks increases.
 Considering the worst situation where all masks are processed serially, the slope of the time curve will tend towards a constant.
 To conclude, an appropriate value of $B$ should be chosen to balance the performance and time costs.
 We empirically set $B=256$ in our method.

+\textbf{Window size $w$ of masks.} As shown in Figure \ref{fig:para_w}, we vary window size $w$ of masks from 40 to 80, where Acc measures if any part of the trigger is contained in the retrieved window.
+We have the following observations: (1) While increasing $w$, the IoU of the detected candidate triggers sharply drops for the reason of more trigger-related regions in candidate triggers.
+(2) CR and Precision first increase and then relatively drop while $w$ increases, which demonstrates that our PoisonCAM can accurately search the triggers with an appropriate $w$.
+(3) The recall performs relatively stable, which demonstrates the effectiveness of our method.
+We empirically set $w=60$ in our method.

+\textbf{Number $l$ of clusters.} As shown in Figure \ref{fig:para_l}, we vary the cluster number $l$ in $k$-means algorithm from 100 to 2000 and have the following observations: (1) While increasing $l$, the Acc of the detected candidate triggers first increases and then becomes relatively stable, and the IoU and CR increase first and then fluctuate.
+These results demonstrate that a large cluster count of $l$ can detect more candidate images with poisonous triggers.
+(2) In the candidate trigger detection phase, the total processing time consistently increases and the average processing time performs relatively stable while the cluster count of $l$ increases.
+The system will spend more calculating time with a larger cluster count of $l$.
+To conclude, an appropriate value of $l$ should be chosen to balance the performance and time costs.
+We empirically set $l=1000$.